Basilemys: Carapace and plastron

 Turtle shells are a key feature in the identification and differentiation of turtles.
-The shells are made up of two portions: the carapace and the plastron.
-The carapace is the hard dorsal shell of a turtle while the plastron is the ventral surface of the shell.
-Turtle shells are important because they, to varying degrees, protect them from harm.
 The surface texture of a Basilemys carapace consists of many small, shallow pits that are arranged in a chain-link pattern.
 These shallow pits are bordered by low, tetrahedal protrusions.
 In Nanhsiungchelys, the pits are arranged more tightly and are in transverse rows over the costals, which heavily contrasts the arrangement seen in Basilemys.
 The pattern of the carapace in Basilemys can be described as being nearly isotropic.

 The researchers who found the carapace of B. morrinensis from the Horseshoe Canyon Formation were able to reconstruct it through drawings and distinguish the various features of the carapace.
 The midline of the carapace consists of vertebral scales.
-On B. morrinensis there are five of these scales.
 On the lateral sides of the vertebral scales, there are costals and pleural scales that make up another portion of the carapace.
-The borders of the carapace are made up of the peripherals and marginal scales.
-The pygal bone sits at the posterior end of the shell, and the suprapygal is right above it.
+The borders of the carapace are made up of peripheral and marginal scales.
+The pygal bone sits at the posterior end of the shell, and the suprapygal sits right above it.

 Basilemys' plastron is octagonal and elongated.
-The various parts that make up the plastron can be seen in the reconstion made by the researchers who recovered the B. morrinensis specimen from the Horseshoe Canyon Formation.
 Like the carapace, the plastron is made up of many bony elements, and the plastron can be divided into five distinct parts.
-At the anterior end of the plastron, the first part is the epiplastron.
-Following the epiplastron is the entoplastron.
-The next two divisions after the entoplastron are the hyoplastron and the hypoplastron.
-From the reconstructed images of the plastron of B. morrinensis, the hyoplastron and hypoplastron appear to be the largest sections of the plastron.
+At the anterior end of the plastron, the first part is the epiplastron, followed by the entoplastron.
+The next two divisions are the hyoplastron and the hypoplastron; from reconstructed images of the plastron of B. morrinensis, the hyoplastron and hypoplastron appear to be the largest sections of the plastron.
 At the posterior end of the plastron, the last division is the xiphiplastron.
 The scales that make up the plastron include the humeral-, axillary-, pectoral-, abdominal-, femoral- and anal scales.

 Histology

-In a histological analysis of the shell bones of two groups of stem-trionychians, Adocidae and Nanhsiungchelyidae, it was found that the shell bones of the Nanhsiungchelyids have a diploe structure and cortical bone layers that frame the interior cancellous bone.
+In a histological analysis of the shell bones of two groups of stem-trionychians, Adocidae and Nanhsiungchelyidae, it was found that the shell bones of the nanhsiungchelyids have a diploe structure and cortical bone layers that frame the interior cancellous bone.
 The osteoderms of Basilemys were found to have pronounced and elaborate sculpturing patterns.
-The sample from the North American Basilemys showcased a highly organized “spindle-shaped” ornamentation pattern.
-In addition, the sculpturing pattern of Basilemys is made of irregular grooves and pits of external bone surface which is what is typically described as the “pock-mark” surface.
+The sample from the North American Basilemys showcased a highly organized "spindle-shaped" ornamentation pattern.
+In addition, the sculpturing pattern of Basilemys is made of irregular grooves and pits of external bone surface which is what is typically described as the "pock-mark" surface.